RodrigoChT/make-believe/content/Knave 2e/Character Creation.md

 # Character Sheet
-Print out the [[Character Sheet.pdf|Character Sheet]] or make your own with pen & paper.
+Print out the [[Character Sheet.pdf|Character Sheet]] or make your own with pen and paper.
 # Ability Scores
 1. Distribute 2 points among ability scores, you can spend both points in one ability
 2. Roll 1d6 to assign a 3rd point randomly